• Home Page

 a translator, but as a co-writer… an equal among equals."

-Early reaction of critics to the first performances of “Les Mis” in October 1985 at the Barbican Theater in London was neutral-to-negative while the popular reaction was ecstatic.
+Early reaction of critics to the first performances of “Les Misérables” in October 1985 at the Barbican Theater in London was neutral-to-negative while the popular reaction was ecstatic.
 Jack Tinker of the Daily Mail pronounced that he had just been through “The Glums.”
-It did not take long for him to “hear the people sing.”
+So much for the critics.
+It did not take long for them to “hear the people sing.”

 PictureLes Misérables, Paris Olympic Games, 2024

 The year 2024 saw a remarkable turn of events with France reclaiming its cultural heritage in more ways than one.
 Notre Dame Cathedral officially re-opened in December after a 5-year hiatus following the disastrous fire.
-The Summer Olympic Games itself resembled a musical show, and “Les Mis” returned to Paris between November 20, 2024 and January 2, 2025 at the Théâtre du Châtelet.
-This revival under the direction of Ladislas Chollat and producer Stéphane Letellier sported a Boublil-revised French language libretto, French cast and French direction.
-It had an enthusiastic public reception and won the 2025 Molière prize (equivalent to Tonys) for best musical show, with plans to tour the country in Spring 2026 and return to Paris in November.
+The Summer Olympic Games resembled a musical show, and “Les Misérables” itself returned to Paris between November 20, 2024 and January 2, 2025 at the Théâtre du Châtelet.
+This revival under the direction of Ladislas Chollat and producer Stéphane Letellier sported a Boublil-revised French language libretto, a French cast and French direction.
+It had an enthusiastic public reception and won the 2025 Molière prize (equivalent to Tonys) for best musical show, with plans to tour the country in Spring 2026 and a (hopefully triumphant) return to Paris in November that same year.

 Adaptations

-This post augments our website segment exploring the “adaptation” of French songs into English.
+This website post augments our more extensive segment on the site that explores the “adaptation” of French songs into English.
 Some songs from Paris 1980 did not survive the “cut” to London 1985.
 Other songs were written new in English for 1985 and did not have a French version from Paris 1980 (e.g. "Stars," "Bring Him Home," "Empty Chairs, Empty Tables," "Turning").
 Still other songs survived only in partial form.
 Even more complicating, some songs had name changes from one production to another, especially for the 1991 Paris Revival.
 And some songs were re-formulated and assigned to different players.
 Among the songs from Paris 1980 that fully survived the “cut” to London 1985 and, with some name changes, the 1991 revival in Paris, were the following:

 At the End of the Day 1985, Chorus, (“La journée est finie” 1980), (“Quand un jour est passé” 1991)